Camosun student named 2016 ACE Co-op Student of the Year

 Director, Applied Learning

-Gavin Poole, ABE BC Co-op Student of the Year
+Gavin Poole, ACE BC Co-op Student of the Year

 Yvonne Thompson Page Award recipients